chen42/slides/antiviral.md

 - (<span id="drug">Darunavir/cobicistat</span> or <span id="drug">darunavir/Ritonavir</span>) plus (<span id="drug">tenofovir alafenamide</span> or<span id="drug"> tenofovir disoproxil fumarate</span>) plus (<span id="drug">emtricitabine </span> or <span id="drug"> lamivudine</span>)

 <hr>

 ---

+## General principle of ART

+An antiretroviral regimen for a treatment-naive patient generally consists of

+- two reverse transcriptase inhibitors (one nucleo<font color="red">s</font>ide and one nucleo<font color="red">t</font>ide) in combination with a third active drug from one of three drug classes:
+  - an integrase strand transfer inhibitor
+  - a protease inhibitor with a pharmacokinetic enhancer (also known as a booster)
+  - a non-nucleoside reverse transcriptase inhibitor (less common)

+Note:

+- ART is cART, a combination of drugs targeting multiple viral replication pathways.
+- Past recommendation includes protease inhibitors.
+Current recommendation all include INSTI
+- Need to understand the exceptions as well.
+- click on the title link to read the full recommendation, DTG = dolutegravir; 3TC = lamivudine; TAF = tenofovir alafenamide (no need to memorize these acronyms)
+- <span id="drug"> Dolutegravir </span> plus <span id="drug"> abacavir </span> plus <span id="drug"> lamivudine </span> — only for individuals who are HLA-B\*5701 negative and without chronic hepatitis B virus (HBV) coinfection

+---